 When teaching phonemic awareness, children are taught the smallest units of sound, or phonemes.
 During the teaching process, children are taught to focus on the phonemes, and learn to manipulate the phonemes in words.
 Studies have identified phonemic awareness and letter knowledge as the two best school-entry predictors of how well children will learn to read during the first 2 years of instruction.
 In a review of phonemic awareness research, the National Reading Panel (NRP) identified 1,962 citations, and the results of their meta-analysis were impressive as stated in the NRP publication:

-Overall, the findings showed that teaching children to manipulate phonemes in words was highly effective under a variety of teaching conditions with a variety of learners across a range of grade and age levels and that teaching phonemic awareness to children significantly improves their reading more than instruction that lacks any attention to phonemic awareness (PA).
+Overall, the findings showed that teaching children to manipulate phonemes in words was highly effective under a variety of teaching conditions with a variety of learners across a range of grade and age levels and that teaching phonemic awareness to children significantly improves their reading more than instruction that lacks any attention to phonemic awareness (PA).Specifically, the results of the experimental studies led the Panel to conclude that PA training was the cause of improvement in students’ phonemic awareness, reading, and spelling following training.
+The findings were replicated repeatedly across multiple experiments and thus provide converging evidence for causal claims.

 As can be clearly seen, teaching children phonemic awareness early on significantly improves their reading and spelling abilities.
 Furthermore, the NRP research stated that these beneficial effects of phonemic awareness teaching goes well beyond the end of training period.
 The NRP phonemic awareness research also found that the most effective teaching method was to systematically teach children to manipulate phonemes with letters, and teaching children in small groups.